Wednesday, August 6, 2025

 I kept this one because I liked seeing my tummy.
 I wish I had kept them all.

 Fortunately, I didn't end up destroying all of the pictures.
 There are a few photos that I kept from my 30's, like the one shown above.
-As strange at it may be, one of them that I’m especially proud of is my dick pic which I took in 2006 when I was 32.
+As strange at it may be, one of them that I’m especially proud of is a photo of my penis, commonly known as a "dick pic", which I took in 2006 when I was 32.
 I think it's a beautiful photo, both artistically and sexually.
 I know that it sounds odd for me to say that, but that's the honest truth.
-I'm just an average guy in that department, but I genuinely feel that the photo has artistic merit.
+I'm just an average guy in that department, but I genuinely feel that the photo has artistic merit due to the composition of the image.
+There are at least 15 triangles hidden in the photo which happened quite by serendipity.
+If it was simply a pornographic photo, I would not have been interested in the composition or counting how many triangles I could find.
 I have always wanted to let people look at this picture, and to be openly naked in this way, but was worried that people would think that I’m a pervert for wanting to do so.

 Even now, I still feel shame about wanting to show this photo to people, but there's also the side of me that would honestly love for everyone to see it.
-I certainly don't think it's the world's greatest photo ever taken of a penis, so that's not what I'm saying at all, I'm just very proud of it.
+I certainly don't think it's the world's greatest photo ever taken of a penis, so that's not what I'm saying at all, I'm just very proud of this image.
 Maybe it's just my artist's ego getting the better of me, none the less it's sad that society would be so offended by my naked body that I can't openly show this picture to anyone without all of this shame and anxiety.
-I can't even post it here to show you otherwise Blogger will block this post as being "sensitive content", so I've added a link to the photo at the bottom of the page, but it shouldn't be this way.
-I should be able to post it here without any shame.
+I can't even post it here to show you otherwise Blogger will block this post as being "sensitive content".
+Therefore, I've added a link to the photo at the bottom of the page, but it shouldn't be this way.
+I should be able to post it here and share my naked body without any shame.

 Once again, this will have to do as a photo for this section